affinidi/affinidi-didcomm-dart/README.md

 ### DIDComm Message Envelopes

 DIDComm v2 messages can be sent in three main forms: plaintext, signed, and encrypted.
-Each form provides different security and privacy guarantees, and can be combined in various ways (called "envelopes").
+Each form (called "envelope") provides different security and privacy guarantees, and can be combined in various ways.

 - **Plaintext message**: A message that is neither signed nor encrypted.
 It is readable by anyone and provides no integrity or authenticity guarantees.
 Used for non-sensitive data, debugging, or as the inner content of other envelopes.
 - **Signed message**: A message that is digitally signed but not encrypted.
 Anyone can read it, but the recipient can prove who signed it (non-repudiation).
 Used when the origin of the message must be provable to third parties.